Westchester Attorneys Prepared To Get You Results

 Under New York law, it is not necessary for you to have a separation agreement to obtain a no-fault or uncontested divorce.
 However, one year after filing the separation agreement, either spouse may rely upon and use that document to request a no-fault divorce.

 The reasons spouses consider legal separation as an alternative to divorce include:

 - Provides spouses with time apart, to consider their options, including divorce.

 - Allows spouses to remain covered under family health plans.

 - Provides a remedy to married couples whose religious beliefs reject divorce.

 - Allows military spouses to remain married in order to qualify for benefits under the Uniformed Services Former Spouse Protection Act.

 - Allows spouses to remain married to qualify for certain Social Security benefits.

 - Allows either spouse to file for a no-fault divorce after a year of separation.

-When filing for and seeking a legal separation, you can be assured that the experienced and professional legal separation and divorce attorneys at Riebling & Payton, PLLC will be there to assist you and guide you through the process, while at the same time fighting for your rights and interests.
+When filing for and legal separation in NY, you can be assured that the experienced and professional legal separation and divorce attorneys at Riebling & Payton, PLLC will be there to assist you and guide you through the process, while at the same time fighting for your rights and interests.